thedavecarroll/hugotest.thedavecarroll.com/content/powershell/powershell-counting-challenge.md

 ## Introduction

-The latest IronScripter challenge, [A PowerShell Counting Challenge][CountingChallenge], had challengers learning about loops, possibly range and modulus operators, basic parameter validation, and creation of a simple custom object.
+The latest IronScripter challenge, [A PowerShell Counting Challenge](https://ironscripter.us/a-powershell-counting-challenge/), had challengers learning about loops, possibly range and modulus operators, basic parameter validation, and creation of a simple custom object.

 This post should serve as a walk-through, or learning guide if you will, for the Iron Scripter's challenge.